catonlyprep/langevin/README.md

 #### Dependencies

+Tested on Linux with `gcc-4.8+` and `clang-3.6`.

 The Langevin simulator uses 2D interpolation functions from version 2.1 of the  **[GNU Scientific Library](https://www.gnu.org/software/gsl/)**, so please make sure you use the latest version.
+You can install it by running `install-gsl.sh` in the terminal.

-It also uses the [HDF5 format](https://www.hdfgroup.org/HDF5/) to load and save potentials and trajectories.
+This project also uses the [HDF5 format](https://www.hdfgroup.org/HDF5/) to load and save potentials and trajectories.

 #### Building from source